 A National Leadership Program for Group Training Apprentices and Trainees

 TSTL is a five day intensive professional development program for high achieving apprentices and trainees from across Australia.
-The TSTL program is now in its thirteenth year and focuses on both career and leadership development.
+The TSTL program focuses on both career and leadership development.

 Sessions cover personal leadership skills, effective workplace teams, and leadership in the broader community.
 Participants are encouraged to develop their leadership and self management skills, clarify future goals and improve work/life satisfaction.